learnbyexample/Command-line-text-processing/gnu_awk.md

 #### <a name="getline"></a>getline

 * If entire line (instead of fields) from one file is needed to change the other file, using `getline` would be faster
-* But use it with caution.
-See [gawk manual - getline](https://www.gnu.org/software/gawk/manual/html_node/Getline.html) for details, especially about corner cases, errors, etc
+* But use it with caution
+    * [gawk manual - getline](https://www.gnu.org/software/gawk/manual/html_node/Getline.html) for details, especially about corner cases, errors, etc
+    * [gawk manual - Closing Input and Output Redirections](https://www.gnu.org/software/gawk/manual/html_node/Close-Files-And-Pipes.html) if you have to start from beginning of file again

 ```bash
 $ # replace mth line in poem.txt with nth line from nums.txt